holisticon/ranked/README.md

 # Ranked

 Application for tracking table-soccer results.

+## Running

+* start the h2Application
+* start the RankedApplication

+* create new Match using localhost:8080/  or the /swagger-ui.html

 ## Side Goals